KristofferC/TimerOutputs.jl/README.md

 ## Indexing into a table

-Any `TimerOutput` can be indexed with a section string which returns a new `TimerOutput` with that section as the "root".
+Any `TimerOutput` can be indexed with the name of a section which returns a new `TimerOutput` with that section as the "root".
 For example:

 ```julia